Updated: Oct 19

 The skills gained and lessons learned from that experience continue to impact what I do today.
 Here are my five ways I apply my Army Airborne experience to commercial real estate:

-1. “I Will Always Be Sure.”
+1. “I will be sure always.”
 This was our motto, our way of life.
 There was no room for error or guess work.
 After all, when you jump out of planes, you need to be sure your equipment won’t fail you.
 The success of our unit––and my life––relied on each person being confident in every step.
 In commercial real estate, it’s about investing in one’s financial life.
 My being “sure” helps owners, buyers, and investors make their jump and get their deal done.

 2. Make a decision.
 Even if it may lead you to places you weren’t expecting or even bring about challenges.
 You can overcome obstacles, but you can’t fix indecision.
 Right now, decisive decision-making is critical if you want in the CRE market.
 Properties are moving fast, sometimes before they are fully listed.
 Buyers and investors who are indecisive will miss out, especially with industrial properties.
 Ya gotta jump, or you’ll miss the target.